Tlalpan: History

 After this war, President Antonio López de Santa Anna, expanded the Federal District south over Tlalpan to the southern mountains to make the Federal District more defensible.
 The village of Tlalpan became the head of what was then called the Southern Prefecture.
 Foreign troops passed through here again during the French Intervention in Mexico.
-Mexican opponents of this invasion in the village were hung at the “Arbol de los colgados” in the central plaza or square.
+Mexican opponents of this invasion in the village were hung at the "Arbol de los colgados" in the central plaza or square.

 The latter decades are marked by industrialization.
 In the 1860s and 1870s varies types of modern infrastructure was introduced including telegraph (1866), railroad (1869) and the first long distance telephone in Mexico in 1878.
 During the late 19th and early 20th centuries, (known as the Porfirato), various factories were established in the area including the then well known paper factory called Loreto y Peña Pobre.
 Today, the site of this factory is an ecological park.
 However, the village itself remained relatively untouched, filled with cobblestone streets and haciendas owned by the wealthy and filled with orchards growing apples, plums and more.
 No battle of the Mexican Revolution occurred here, but Zapatista troops passed through, allowing for a historic meeting between Emiliano Zapata and Francisco Villa in Tlalpan.

 The borough of Tlalpan was created in 1928, when the Federal District of Mexico City was reorganized into 16 administrative parts called delegaciones (boroughs).
 At that time, the area was still very rural showing little influence from then-fast growing Mexico City.
 One reason for this was the area called the Pedregal, the old hardened lava flow from the Xitle volcano on much of the north end of the borough.
 This made development of much of the borough impossible until the mid-20th century.
 With the construction of the Jardines de Pedregal by Luis Barragán and the Ciudad Universitaria by Mario Pani, the city began to grow in that direction.
 The urban sprawl of Mexico City began to reach Tlalpan centero in the middle of the 20th century.

 For the 1968 Olympics in Mexico City, two facilities were constructed in the delegation.
-Both were housing facilities for athletes called Villa Olimpica and Villa Coapa, which were turned into permanent houses after the games ended.
+Both were housing facilities for athletes called Villa Olímpica and Villa Coapa, which were turned into permanent houses after the games ended.
 In the 1990s, borough authorities warned that there was no more space in Tlalpan suitable for development and that preservation of the ecological areas needed to be primary as most of the territory is mountainous, with delicate forests and meadows.
 However, illegal settlements in conservation areas have continued the advance of urban sprawl into ecologically sensitive and protected areas.
-Most of these families are poor and the lack of living space pushes them into these areas where there are no services.(mancah) The advance of urbanization means the loss of protected areas and the loss of environmental services provided by the city government.
+Most of these families are poor and the lack of living space pushes them into these areas where there are no services.
+The advance of urbanization means the loss of protected areas and the loss of environmental services provided by the city government.
 It also increased the demand for borough services such as water, sewerage and roads, despite environmental regulations.